Things You Do In The Office That Are Ruining Your Health

 "When you sit all day, it can take a toll on your body," says Seti.
 "Poor posture can cause dramatic physical stress to your body, especially on your neck and back."

-The Remedy Rx: "To ensure you have good posture at your desk, make sure your chair is at a height where your thighs are parallel to the floor," says Seti.
+The Rx: "To ensure you have good posture at your desk, make sure your chair is at a height where your thighs are parallel to the floor," says Seti.
 "You want your computer screen to be at a height that ensures your head is upright and neutral (not looking too far down or up).
 Sitting in this way, focus on drawing your shoulders back and sitting upright.
 Consider setting 'posture reminder' alarms on your computer to catch you when you start to slouch."

 Dipping Into the Candy Bowl at Reception